maria-hampel/hpc-workspace-v2/user-guide.md

 Defaults in file can be overruled with command line options.

 You can change reminder and email address of an existing workspace using ```ws_allocate -r <days> -m <mail> -x <workspace> 0```.

+You can also generate a calender entry via email with ``ws_send_ical``, see manpage for more details.

 ## cooperative usage (group workspaces and sharing with other users)